Cyclone Mackey: Professional wrestling career (1930–1951)

-Corbin Massey was trained for his professional wrestling career by Cal Farley and Dutch Mantell.
+Corbin Massey was trained for his professional wrestling career by Cal Farley and Alfred Albert Joe de Re la Gardiur.
 Massey took the ring name "Cyclone Mackey" due to his fast moves inside the ring early on.
 He made his debut in 1930 and initially worked for Al Haft's Midwest Wrestling Association in Ohio.
 In 1931 and 1932 he worked throughout Texas after he moved there and bought a house.
 In June, 1933 he received a match against Yaqui Joe for the World Middleweight Championship, but it was decided to not make him the champion.

 Mexico (1933–1936)

-While working in Texas Mexican wrestling promoter Salvador Lutteroth saw him in action and invited Mackey to compete for his newly created Empresa Mexicana de Lucha Libre (EMLL).
+While Massey was working in Texas, Mexican wrestling promoter Salvador Lutteroth saw him in action and invited Mackey to compete for his newly created Empresa Mexicana de Lucha Libre (EMLL).
 Working under the name "Cíclon MacKey" he wrestled on EMLL's first show, which took place in Arena Moreno in Mexico City.
 On the show Mackey lost to Liong Tin Kit.
 A year later Mackey would help make Lucha libre history as he started to wrestle in a mask under the name La Maravilla Enmascarada ("The Masked Marvel").
 While masked wrestlers had competed in the United States for a number of years, including several "Masked Marvels", this would be the first masked wrestler in Mexico.
 The colorful mask and the imagery of the masked warrior soon became a fundamental part of Lucha Libre based on the work of La Maravilla Enmascarada, El Enmascarado ("The Masked Man"), El Enmascarado de Chicago and El Murciélago Enmascarado ("The Masked Bat").
 The tradition of the mask would rise to take a "sacred" place, with the majority of all Mexican wrestlers starting out as masked wrestlers.
 La Maravilla Enmascarada made his in-ring debut at the EMLL 1st Anniversary Show defeating Frank Gou in three falls.
 Two years later, at the EMLL 3rd Anniversary Show he defeated Bobby Pearce. in late 1936 Mackey stopped working in Mexico, moving to territories in California instead.